Spain’s New Single Tourist Rental Registry – What Non-Resident Property Owners Need to Know

 This applies to:

-Failure to register means you cannot legally advertise your property, and you may face financial penalties if you’re discovered by the authorities.
+Failure to register means you cannot legally advertise your property, and you may face financial penalties as well as having your listing removed if you’re discovered by the authorities.

 What is the Rental Registration Number (NRA)?